Environmental issues in Israel: Ground water

-Due to its location near the most urbanized and densely populated area of Israel, the Coastal Aquifer is exposed to many sources of pollutants, including chlorides, bynitrates, heavy metals, fuels and organic toxins.
+Due to its location near the most urbanized and densely populated area of Israel, the Coastal Aquifer is exposed to many sources of pollutants, including chlorides, nitrates, heavy metals, fuels and organic toxins.
 As of 2004, approximately 41% of water taken from the Coastal aquifer met safety standards set by the European Union and World Health Organization.
 High demand for an expanding population has led to over pumping of the Coastal Aquifer, in some cases eclipsing its recharge rate by upwards of 100%.
 Overuse, introduction of man-made pollutants and absorption of seawater have increased the salinity of the aquifer.

 Israel's Mountain aquifer has suffered from excessive pumping to the point where its water level sank below the legal minimum set by the Israeli water commission.
 The decline in water level has had negative effects on water sources in surrounding wetlands and nature reserves.
 A survey by the Hydrological Service of Israel in 2002 found that improperly handled waste from several settlements had filtered into the aquifer, introducing nitrates and other pollutants into the water supply.
 The threat of pollution to the Mountain Aquifer is far greater than that of the Coastal Aquifer due to its karstic composition, allowing for quicker absorption of both water and pollutants.